PsychoDude/vtol-checklists/src/checklists/f45-startup.md

 <br>

+> **CAUTION:**

 <div style="border-left: 4px solid #ffcc00; padding-left: 15px; margin-bottom: 20px;">
-    <strong>CAUTION:</strong> Nominal refers to the RPM being in the green zone of the dial.
+    Nominal refers to the RPM being in the green zone of the dial.
 Starting the engine before the APU is fully spun up will lead to ignition failure.
 In the event of ignition failure, shut down engine, and confirm APU RPM NOMINAL.
 Once NOMINAL, repeat step 5.
 </div>